 • Step 3: Find the right MCS-certified installer.

-• Step 4: Install the heating system and additional equipment as necessary.
+• Step 4: Installed the heating system and additional equipment as necessary.

-• Step 5: Apply after filling out the application form.
+• Step 5: Applied after filling out the application form.

 Factors that influence domestic RHI payments

-There are three main factors based on which the domestic RHI payments are calculated.
+There were three main factors based on which the domestic RHI payments were calculated:

 • Annual heating and hot water demand of your property